hyperledger-archives/grid-rfcs/0000-catalog.md

 * CatalogProductDelete - delete a catalog_product from state

 **catalog_product operation:**
 * *SetCatalogProductStatus - changes the "status" of a catalog_product to an active, inactive, or discontinued state

 The catalog_product actions/operation will accept a parameter list of the catalogs the operation should be performed on.
-Meaning SetCatalogProductStatus can be perfomed on catalog_products in a single, multiple, or all catalogs that an organization has.
+Meaning Activate, Deactivate, or Discontinue can be performed on a single, multiple, or all catalogs that an organization has.

 _`*` indicates that the action/operation can affect more than one catalog_product._